 - to participate actively in lectures, classes and the seminar,

 All participants have to hand in individual solutions to all problem sets before these problems are discussed in class.
 At most one problem set may be handed in late.

-The schedule of the lectures is here.
-The topics for the seminar will be discussed in class on Tuesday, April 23.
+The schedule of the lectures is in Moodle.
+The topics for the seminar are discussed in class and are available in Moodle.

 Information for students who take the full course (M12, lecture plus seminar):

 - You have to register with the ISC between 23.11.-04.12.2020.

 - The seminar is blocked on July 1. & 2. of 2021, and takes place at LMU.

 - Master students are assigned a paper that they present in the seminar.
 Furthermore, they have to write a term paper on their assigned topic (for which they might be given additional literature).
 They also have to participate in the lecture that builds the foundation for the seminar, but they do not have to write the exam.

 - Adverse Selection

 - Mechanism Design